Knowledgeable Maryland Uber and Lyft Car Accident Attorneys

 Experienced representation for passengers injured in rideshare accidents

 Rideshare services like Lyft and Uber are becoming the new norm.
 As competition for public transportation or taxicabs, these private car services give customers more choices in how they can get from place to place.
 Hailing a ride with a few taps of your smartphone is convenient, allows you to price compare, and travel in a private car on your own timeframe.
 If you need to grab a last-minute ride to BWI airport for a business trip, it’s much easier—and sometimes cheaper—to call an Uber than book a limo.

 Services like Uber and Lyft haven’t been around all that long, and some issues are still in question.
 The companies may take advantage of legal loopholes and make it difficult to get payouts on insurance claims.
 They may deny responsibility for your injuries or property damage.
-The personal injury lawyers at Plaxen & Adler, P.A. are skilled at holding negligent parties liable for your injuries and damages.
+The personal injury lawyers at Plaxen Adler Muncy, P.A. are skilled at holding negligent parties liable for your injuries and damages.
 If you were hurt in an Uber or Lyft accident in Maryland, we want to help.

 How insurance coverage for Uber and Lyft works

 The major transportation network companies (TNCs) make it mandatory for their drivers to have their own auto insurance coverage.
 Lyft and Uber in particular have insurance policies on top of that, which protect both the driver and the passenger in the event of a car accident.

 Uber and Lyft both have similar insurance policies, with three tiers of coverage.
 (This doesn’t include the driver’s own personal insurance policy.)
 The tier of coverage that applies to you as a passenger depends on what part of the ride the driver was in at the time of the accident.
 Most of the time, you would be in number three:

 - When a driver has his or her app turned off and wasn’t on duty at the time of the crash, he or she is only covered by his or her personal car insurance policy.